SDA-SE/sda-dropwizard-commons/sda-commons-server-jackson/README.md

 - `Duration` for durations with time resolution
 - `Period` for durations with day resolution

-All these types can be read and written in Json as ISO 8601 formats. `ZonedDateTime` is formatted with milliseconds or nanoseconds according to the detail set in the instance.
+All these types can be read and written in JSON as ISO 8601 formats. `ZonedDateTime` is formatted with milliseconds or nanoseconds according to the detail set in the instance.

 | Type            | Resolution    | Example                         |